yoshokatana/readable-wikipedia/readme.md

 # Readable Wikipedia

-This is a fork of [Nick Rowe][Nick's Homepage] Chrome extension to bring increased readability to wikipedia.
+This is a fork of [Nick Rowe's][Nick's Homepage] Chrome extension that allows wikipedia to be actually readable.

 You can install the original [Readable Wikipedia On The Chrome App Store][Chrome Store Link]